Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting-in-practice/essay.md

 Practice has a different question: what derived views should downstream tasks use?

 No single tokenization level should be treated as universally correct for every corpus, NLP, machine-learning, rendering, or translation task.
 A project may need sign-level tokens, symbol-level tokens, base-fill-rotation features, coordinate features, handshape-focused features, or task-specific derived indexes.

+The research questions that follow from those choices connect to *Sutton SignWriting Language and Literacy Research*, especially when tokenization is being used for corpus study, reading research, translation experiments, or AI-facing datasets.

 The practical rule is: